Ibuprofen

 Pregnancy and breastfeeding

-Do not take Ibuprofen if you are pregnant, think you might be pregnant or breastfeeding.
-Speak to your doctor for further information.
+Do not take Ibuprofen if you are pregnant, think you might be pregnant or are breastfeeding.
+Consult your doctor for more information.

 You should ask a doctor or pharmacist for advice before taking NSAIDs while pregnant or breastfeeding.
 Your GP would be in the best position to advise you on the right pain medication to take.